-The National Weather Service extended a high surf advisory for south-facing shores of all islands until 6 p.m. today.
+The National Weather Service has extended a high surf advisory for east-facing shores to 6 p.m.
+Tuesday.

 It had been set to expire on Friday evening, then was extended to 6 p.m.
 Sunday.